synchronal/tablerone/README.md

 ## Usage

-Configure tablerone with the `:otp_app` of the parent application, so that icons can be loaded from the proper priv directory at run time.
+In `config.exs`, configure tablerone with the `:otp_app` of the parent application, so that icons can be loaded from the proper priv directory at run time.

 ```elixir